Study and Group Work Skills

 In a nutshell

-Unlock your potential as a creative writer in the context of the wider literary world with our English and creative writing degree.
+Unlock your potential as a writer with our English and Creative Writing degree.
 Guided by published experts in an arts school environment, you’ll sharpen your talents in poetry, prose and playwriting, choosing from a diverse range of optional modules that will help you to shape your degree in line with your individual interests and career aspirations.
 This degree is particularly good preparation for a teaching and academic career that will support your artistic vocation.

-What’s more, as an English and creative writing student studying at Salford, you’ll also have easy access to the creative writing opportunities this exciting city has to offer.
-You’ll be joining a vibrant community of practising creatives, with the chance to take part in local open mic nights and to have your work published in our online journal.
-With a wide variety of creative arts organisations across Salford and Greater Manchester, there’s never been a better time or place to study English and creative writing.
+As an English and creative writing student studying at Salford, you’ll access the creative writing opportunities this exciting city has to offer.
+You’ll be joining a vibrant community of practising creatives, with the chance to take part in local open mic nights and to have your work published online by the University.
+With a wide variety of creative arts organisations across Salford and Greater Manchester, there’s never been a better time or place to study English and Creative Writing.

 - Join a community of award-winning professional writers who are experts in their fields